jetty/jetty.project/jetty-ee9/jetty-ee9-security/readme_keystores.txt

 - Signature algorithm: SHA256withRSA or SHA384withRSA (NOT MD5withRSA)
 - Key size: 2048-bit RSA
 - Client keystore contains 2 entries: "ca" (trusted cert) + "mykey" (private key with chain)

-## Why These Were Regenerated

-The previous keystores (cacerts.jks, clientcert.jks) were created in 2003 and used:
-- MD5withRSA signatures (disabled in JDK 26 security policies)
-- 1024-bit RSA keys (weak, deprecated)
-- Expired certificates (valid until January 2020)

-These new certificates use modern cryptographic algorithms compliant with JDK 17-26+ security requirements.